“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 Varhi managed to let out a snort.
 “What’s wrong with me…?
 Might be easier to list the things that are right with me, but let’s see…

-“I’ve been here for over a week… by myself… fighting those things and other more things which are equally as horrifying or even arguably worse… I ran out of real food days ago… my only diet lately has been worms and a handful of berries of questionable origin… and I’ve been beaten and tossed around to a bloody pulp by those things… and I’m sure that green foggy crap I’ve been breathing in to keep these bastards back away from my camp hasn’t been exactly healthy, either…”
+“I’ve been here for over a week… by myself… fighting those things and other more things which are equally as horrifying or even arguably worse… I ran out of real food days ago… my only diet lately has been worms and a handful of berries of questionable origin… and I’ve been beaten and tossed around to a bloody pulp by those things… and I’m sure that green fog I’ve been breathing in from time to time to keep these bastards back away from my camp hasn’t been exactly healthy for my body, either…”

 “...Fog?”
 Sairek asked.

-The trio turned to look at each other questionably, gauged each other's looks, then shook their heads.
+The trio turned to look at each other questionably, gauged each other's looks, then they all shook their heads.

 Sairek looked up at the sky.
 He didn’t see anything abnormal, it looked pretty clear to him.
 He shook his head though and looked back down to Varhi.
 “Come on, we can discuss about that later.
 For now, let’s get somewhere a bit more safe to fix you up, okay?”